 - Shopify advances goal to make commerce better for everyone

 With the exception of Square, no other e-commerce platform natively supports or has plans to support BNPL technology.
-Retailers can connect third-party services like Sezzle and Klarna to their payment processing systems or e-commerce platform—including Shopify.
-However, third-party integrations often offer less data-backed insights and can be less reliable than a natively-supported feature.
+Retailers can manually connect third-party services like Sezzle and Klarna to their payment processing systems or e-commerce platform.
+However, these third-party integrations often offer less data-backed insight and can be less reliable than a natively-supported feature.

 The Shop Pay Installments launch was quickly amplified when Shopify announced that the Shop Pay platform would be available to any business selling on Google, Instagram, or Facebook—regardless of whether or not they used Shopify as their e-commerce platform.
-Together with Affirm, Shopify has created a system that offers unprecedented flexibility to a wide variety of merchants and their customers.
+Together with Affirm, Shopify has created a system that offers unprecedented flexibility to merchants and their customers.

-In late August, Shopify revealed a new and somewhat unlikely collaboration with TikTok, a popular video-based social media platform, in the form of TikTok Shopping.
+In late August, Shopify revealed a new and somewhat unlikely collaboration with TikTok in the form of TikTok Shopping.
 “For the first time,” the press release states, “Shopify merchants with a TikTok For Business account will soon be able to add a shopping tab to their TikTok profiles and sync their product catalogues to create a mini-storefront that links directly to their online store for checkout.”

-This announcement reflects the rise in social commerce trends that has already seen some success on Facebook, Instagram, and Pinterest.
+This announcement reflects the rise in social commerce trends that have already seen some success on Facebook, Instagram, and Pinterest.
 A recent report, The Future of Social Media: New Data for 2021 & Beyond, found that 35 percent of survey respondents have purchased products or services directly from a social media platform.
-More businesses are shifting their e-commerce strategies to align with these trends, so the TikTok integration with Shopify comes at an opportune time.
+More businesses are shifting their e-commerce strategies to align with these trends, so Shopify’s TikTok integration comes at an opportune time.

 This new feature makes it easier for businesses to broaden their commerce horizons, and it does so in a way that ensures their presence in each market is optimized for local interactions.
 For instance, localized domain and language settings benefit local SEO and create a more personalized customer experience, which in turn help drive sales conversions more broadly.